isabelroses/website/content/custom-lib-nixossystem.md

 this are `networking.hostName` and `nixpkgs.hostPlatform`.
 And while were at it lets also re-add the `nixpkgs.flake.source` from the original `lib.nixoSystem`, as well as adding `inputs` as a special arg.
 As most people do this anyway, I think it's a safe assumption we should add it.
-For futher reading about passing inputs to modules check [nobbz's blog on getting inputs to flake modules](https://blog.nobbz.dev/2022-12-12-getting-inputs-to-modules-in-a-flake/).
+For further reading about passing inputs to modules check [nobbz's blog on getting inputs to flake modules](https://blog.nobbz.dev/2022-12-12-getting-inputs-to-modules-in-a-flake/).

 ```nix